mskccmccf/nonlinearSlideAlignment/README.md

 # Virtual Multiplexing Alignment Project Code
 A set of relatively simple Matlab scripts that can perform nonlinear alignment of scanned full slides at full resolution in order to create superimposed visualizations of multiple passes of IHC on top of IF on the same slide.
-IHC is unmixed and hemotoxin nuclei are aligned with DAPI from IF.
+IHC is unmixed and hemotoxylin nuclei are aligned with DAPI from IF.
 Meant for superimposing multiple staining and scanning passes of the same slide with minimal distortion, this approach is likely to produce poor results for significantly different adjacent sections or if a significant degree of folding or other distortion occurs.
 Resulting OME tiffs are readable in QuPath https://qupath.github.io/.
 Depends on OME bfconvert bftools.zip https://docs.openmicroscopy.org/bio-formats/6.0.1/users/comlinetools/index.html being in source directory.

 Anthony Santella and Eric Rosiek MSKCC MCCF